Spokesperson

 LAS VEGAS – The Clark County School District will send new guidance to graduating seniors and school administrators Monday under an agreement reached with the American Civil Liberties Union of Nevada.

-Federal Judge Richard Boulware ruled during an emergency court hearing Sunday that two stoles, one which displayed the phrase “Black Girl Magic” on kente cloth and one representing the ACLU of Nevada’s Emerging Leaders Program were lawfully protected forms of expression.
+Federal Judge Richard Boulware ruled during an emergency court hearing Sunday that two stoles, one which displayed the phrase “Black Girl Magic” on kente cloth and one representing the ACLU of Nevada’s Emerging Leaders program were lawfully protected forms of expression.
 The stoles were previously denied by a school administrator.

 Under the agreement, CCSD will email graduates and administrators and advise the following by 3 p.m.
 Monday: